Last Updated on May 18, 2025 by alli

 3. Teach her safety skills and awareness

-Teach your daughter some safety skills, such as understanding stranger danger and how to cross the road safely.
+Teach your daughter some safety skills, such as understanding stranger danger and road safety.
 Yes, the school will educate her on these important issues but don’t wait or depend on the school.
 It’s important she has a good understanding well before she starts.

 4. Teach her some personal independence

-Other small personal tasks that will help her get through the day easier are:
+Other small personal tasks that will help your daughter get through her school day easier are:

 5. Teach her to model positive behaviour

-By the time she starts school, your daughter should also have a good understanding of sharing, taking turns and playing nicely.
+By the time she starts school, your daughter should also have a good understanding of sharing, taking turns, and playing nicely by including everyone.
 She should understand what it takes to be a good and kind friend, and she should have empathy toward other children.
 By teaching your daughter all of these things you will be playing your part to help reduce bullying at school.
 Any child that takes other children’s feelings into account and shows empathy towards them will not participate in bullying behaviour.

 How to prepare your daughter academically for school